 Surprisingly fast, but not frenetic, action with a hint of coaster-like airtime.
 Some scenes feature mildly frightening near-misses.

-- Location: In Cars Land at Disney California Adventure, part of Disneyland Resort
+- Location: In Cars Land at Disney California Adventure, part of the Disneyland Resort

 - Ride type: Dark ride with a moderate coaster-like finale.